Last Updated on March 30, 2022 by Chenée Lewis

 According to Web MD, couscous is a good source of fiber, which can help lower cholesterol and reduce your risk of heart disease.
 If you're interested in couscous as part of a heart-healthy diet, be sure to check with your health care provider see how it can fit in.

 This salad lasts for up to 4 days in the refrigerator.
-If needed, add a bit more lime juice and olive oil before serving if the couscous salad has dried out a bit.
+If needed, add a bit more lime juice and olive oil before serving if your couscous salad has dried out a bit.

 Equipment you may need